ceb-os/serverless-database-info-api/README.md

-# 🚀 Cloud Infrastructure Engineer Challenge
+# Serverless Database Info API in AWS

 ## Description
 This repository contains the infrastructure and application code required to deploy an API Gateway Endpoint that triggers an AWS Lambda function.
 The Lambda connects to an Amazon RDS (PostgreSQL) instance within a Virtual Private Cloud (VPC) to perform a simple database status check + database information gathering and then returns the result via Amazon API Gateway.